aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 **Figure 5: FastTransfer User vs System CPU** - At degree 128, FastTransfer uses 419% user CPU (66%) and 212% system CPU (34%).

-FastTransfer uses PostgreSQL's binary COPY protocol for both source and target (`--sourceconnectiontype "pgcopy"` and `--targetconnectiontype "pgcopy"`).
+FastTransfer uses in the present case PostgreSQL's binary COPY protocol for both source and target (`--sourceconnectiontype "pgcopy"` and `--targetconnectiontype "pgcopy"`).
 Data flows directly from source PostgreSQL's COPY TO BINARY through FastTransfer to target PostgreSQL's COPY FROM BINARY without data transformation.
 FastTransfer acts as an intelligent network proxy coordinating parallel streams and batch acknowledgments, explaining its relatively low CPU usage.
+This would less be the case if we were transfering data between distinct RDBMS types.

 ## 2. The Lock Contention Problem: System CPU Analysis